 Chief Hernandez has been an active member on numerous projects and committees for the Fire District and is currently the head of the Technical rescue teams.
 Chief Hernandez is also continuing his education through Eastern Oregon University.

-Danna joined Douglas County Fire District No. 2 as Administrative Officer in October 2012.
-Danna will become responsible for oversight and administration of all of the District’s financial services, accounts payable, and payroll.
-She will also oversee all of the District’s administrative programs such as health insurance, retirement, liability insurance, workers compensation, etc. She is from the Roseburg area, and has a Bachelors degree in Accounting from the University of Oregon.
-Danna’s dream is to one day obtain a CPA license.
+Jessica joined Douglas County Fire District No. 2 as the Chief Financial Officer in March 2021.
+Prior to joining Fire District No. 2 Jessica was the Chief Financial Officer for Douglas County, Oregon and has 14 years of governmental experience.
+Jessica is responsible for oversight and administration of all the District’s financial services, budget, accounts payable, and payroll.
+She will also oversee all of the District’s administrative programs such as health insurance, retirement, liability insurance, workers compensations, etc. She is a Roseburg native, has a Bachelor’s Degree in Accounting from Northwest Christian University and is a Certified Public Finance Officer through Governmental Finance Officers Association.

 Technical Rescue Team (TRT)